dokester/BayesicFitting/docs/manual.md

 The resulting samples from the posterior are collected in list of samples, a **SampleList**.
-Once a sample list is obtained from a NestedSampler run, weighted average parameters and scale can be obtainde from it.
-The maximum likelihood version of the same, is located at the last index of the sample list.
+Once a sample list is obtained from a NestedSampler run, weighted average parameters and scale can be calculated.
+Maximum likelihood versions of the same, are located at the last index of the sample list.
 Median and modus version can be found at the midpoint of the cumulative weights, resp.  the maximum value of the weights.